jazeem-azeez/jazeem-azeez/README.md

   - Delegactor

 - 🤔 I’m looking for help with ...
-  - Finding a job where I can contribute to low latency distributed systems
+  - Finding a job where I can contribute to low latency/ large scale distributed systems
-  - Learn Elixir, TLA+
+  - Learn TLA+, Swtich to C++
   - Build something awesome